 Carryout boxes made of frosted plastic become elegant containers for floral centerpieces.
 Place spring blooms such as daffodils and tulips inside a short, water-filled glass before setting in the box.

-A bouquet of baby artichokes makes a nice alternative to spring flowers such as tulips.
+A bouquet of baby artichokes makes a nice alternative to flowers.

 Cut stems short and poke in floral picks or wooden skewers.
 Fit the pitcher with floral foam to anchor the skewers, then arrange like flowers.
 To keep your bouquet fresh longer, store in the fridge at night.